ZZANZZAN/Alternative-exam/README.md

 ***
 To run the program, execute the following commands in the terminal:

-> pip install pandas numpy scikit-learn math soundfile tkinter
+> pip install pandas numpy scikit-learn soundfile tkinter

 after installing the libraries, you can run the program.
 ***